rvellozo/ldap-bulk-importer/README.md

 # ldap-bulk-importer - What for?

 The main purpose of this tool is to test Alfresco LDAP sync with a large data set of users and groups.
-The tool allows you to quickly bulk create users and groups on a LDAP server (OpenLdap or Active Directory) to be used and tested against an Alfresco instance configured with LDAP sync.
+The tool allows you to quickly bulk create users and groups on a LDAP server (OpenLdap or Active Directory) and be used and tested against an Alfresco instance configured with LDAP sync.
 * Not to be used in production systems.